Prairie Fires

 Mapping Method

-- Fire perimeters are created by the model and no manual editing is performed.
+• Fire perimeters are created from the burned areas and no manual editing is performed.

 Deliverables